 Yellow crazy ant infestation zones:

-The current YCA infestations in the Cairns region include:
+The current yellow crazy ant infestations in the Cairns region include:

 Russett Park, Kuranda

-The orange shapes in this map symbolise the treatment areas for YCA in the Wet Tropics region.
-The boundary is determined by point location data collected via GPS by field teams in the Eradication Program.
+The orange-shaded shapes in this map symbolise the treatment areas for yellow crazy ants in the Wet Tropics region.
+The boundary is determined by point location data collected via GPS by the Wet Tropics Management Authority's field teams.
 The total infestation encompasses a variety of residential, sugarcane and rainforest areas.
-The green shapes in this map symbolise a small portion of the Wet Tropics World Heritage Boundary (please note the portion of World Heritage Area spans from Port Douglas to Innisfail).
+The green-shaded areas in this map indicate the Wet Tropics World Heritage Area.

 This map is updated as necessary to reflect the known location of yellow crazy ants in the Cairns region.

 General advice for people living in an infestation zone:

 Yellow crazy ants mainly rely on human activities to spread, such as the movement of soil, machinery and construction materials, pot plants and outdoor furniture.
 We rely on the help from members of the public to prevent the ants from spreading.
 By following the guidelines outlined below, you are helping to stop the spread of yellow crazy ants.

 Are you moving or selling pot plants, outdoor furniture or play equipment?